-Manufacturers of the cleaning chemicals and processes recommend changing fluids based on maintenance intervals and not cleanliness performance.
+Manufacturers of cleaning chemicals and processes recommend changing fluids based on maintenance intervals, not cleanliness performance.
 A more accurate approach is to monitor the cleanliness of surfaces as an indicator of when the cleaning materials should be changed.
 Having a direct measurement of surface cleanliness based on contact angle enables manufacturers to change the cleaning materials based on actual cleaning results, offering manufacturers a more deterministic control of their cleaning and adhesion process.

 Alternatives to Water Contact Angle and X-Ray Photoelectron Spectroscopy

 The water break test is related to contact angle in that it utilizes water to determine the presence of contaminants, but it is a qualitative evaluation that relies fully on a visual assessment of the behavior of water on a surface.
 It does not allow for precise differentiation of similar processes, so it would be of no value in this case study looking at different detergents.

 Dyne ink and pens offer another highly subjective test.
 Test results vary greatly based on the user’s interpretation of the behavior of the ink.
 Neither the water break test nor the dyne test are universally applicable on all surfaces.
 Some contaminants will not show differences in dyne level — so false positives that incorrectly indicate clean surfaces are common.
 Dyne tests are messy.
 They require using ink which has to be removed from the surface after the test is conducted.
 Dyne tests provide a good example of a testing methodology that can introduce contamination as part of the testing process.
 Testing methods that introduce contamination to surfaces should be avoided.

 There are tests that simply use a 'test' adhesive joint to evaluate a cleaning or surface treatment process.
 This time-consuming test does not lend itself to quality control, process control, or material acceptance.